Investment banker Rubinoff leaving Bank of America

-April 24 (Reuters) - Dealmaker Michael Rubinoff has left Bank of America Corp in the latest high-profile departure from the company’s corporate and investment banking unit.
+(Reuters) - Dealmaker Michael Rubinoff has left Bank of America Corp (BAC.N) in the latest high-profile departure from the company’s corporate and investment banking unit.

 Rubinoff provided merger advice to many of the largest financial institutions and assisted Bank of America Chief Executive Brian Moynihan in the sale of the company’s own non-core assets, according to a memo sent to employees on Tuesday by Tom Montag, co-chief operating officer.